Australian Bureau of Statistics

 The term 'Government Finance Statistics' refers to statistics that measure the financial activities of governments and reflect the impact of those activities on other sectors of the economy.
 The Australian system of Government Finance Statistics (GFS), is designed to provide statistical information on public sector entities in Australia classified in a uniform and systematic way.

-The GFSM 2001 has recently been revised by the IMF to reflect the 2008 SNA.
-The ABS GFS Manual will be updated to reflect the new international standards in 2015.
+Current releases of ABS GFS and the ABS GFS Manual are based on the IMF GFSM 2001.
+The IMF has now released GFSM 2014 to reflect the 2008 SNA.
+The ABS GFS Manual will be updated to reflect the new international standards in 2015 and GFS releases will follow these commencing with 2016–17.

 The system of GFS provides details of revenues, expenses, cash flows and assets and liabilities of the Australian public sector and comprises units which are owned and/or controlled by the Commonwealth, state and local governments.